 An osseous genioplasty can also be revised.
 Because an osseous genioplasty is secured with a titanium plate, this will require removal before a new genioplasty can be performed.
 However, once the plate is removed, the chin can be moved in three dimensions and has great versatility in enhancing facial form.
 Depending on how long the previous plate has been in place, it may be difficult to remove it entirely but Dr. Baker can almost always work around the plate if it cannot be removed.

 This patient had undergone previous jaw and chin surgery elsewhere and presented to Dr. Baker for a revision.
 The recommendation was to perform jaw surgery and chin surgery to achieve the intended result, which she declined.
 An isolated revision osseous genioplasty was performed that resulted in correction of facial asymmetry and projection that met the patient’s goals.

 Anesthesia is administered for your comfort during surgical procedures.
 The choices include intravenous sedation and general anesthesia.
 Dr. Baker will recommend the best choice for you.

 Risks and complications

-These are fortunately are rare, however they may occur, and it is important for the patient to be aware of these prior to undergoing a procedure.
-In genioplasty the following risks and complications may occur: excessive bruising, numbness of the lower lip, infection, postoperative asymmetry, and failure to meet patient expectations.
+These are fortunately rare, however, they may occur, and it is important for the patient to be aware of these prior to undergoing a procedure.
+In chin surgery the following risks and complications may occur: excessive bruising, numbness of the lower lip, infection, postoperative asymmetry, need for surgical revision, and failure to meet patient expectations.

 Recovering from Chin Surgery